 Dunedin organised and led the recruitment of the current CEO.
-The financial management has been further strengthened with the appointment of a new Finance Director.
-To prepare for the next phase of growth, highly experienced Heads of the Private Client, Funds and Corporate Service businesses have also been appointed.
+The financial management of the company has also been strengthened with the appointment of a new Finance Director.
+To prepare for the next phase of growth highly experienced Heads of the Private Client, Funds and Corporate Service businesses have also been appointed.

-In the year to 31 December 2016, the EBITDA of Hawksford was £6.1m (2015: £5.7m) on turnover of £22.4m (2015: £22.0m).
+In the year to 31 December 2017, the EBITDA of Hawksford was £6.5m (2016: £6.1m) on turnover of £24.6m (2016: £22.4m).